danielmiessler/fabric/README.md

 ## Naming

-`fabric` is themed off of, um…_fabric_.
-So, think blankets, quilts, patterns, etc. Here's the structure:
+Fabric is themed off of, well… _fabric_—as in…woven materials.
+So, think blankets, quilts, patterns, etc. Here's the concept and structure:

 - The project itself is called **Fabric**, and it's the parent concept.
 - Individual AI modules (think prompts) are called **Patterns**.